Appdynamics/azure-servicebus-monitoring-extension/README.md

 3. The extension needs to be able to connect to Azure server in order to collect and send metrics.
 To do this, you will have to establish a successful connection in between the extension and the product.

 ## Installation
-1. Run "mvn clean install"
+1. Run "mvn clean install" from "AzureServiceBusMonitorRepo"
 2. Unzip the contents of AzureServiceBusMonitor-\<version\>.zip file (&lt;AzureServiceBusMonitor&gt; / targets) to the "<MachineAgent_Dir>/monitors" directory
 3. Edit the file config.yml as described below in Configuration Section, located in <MachineAgent_Dir>/monitors/AzureServiceBusMonitor and update the Azure server(s) details.
-3. All metrics to be reported are also configured in config.yml file.
+4. All metrics to be reported are also configured in config.yml file.
-4. Restart the Machine Agent
+5. Restart the Machine Agent

 Please place the extension in the **"monitors"** directory of your **Machine Agent** installation directory.
 Do not place the extension in the **"extensions"** directory of your **Machine Agent** installation directory.